CanftIn/canftin.github.io/_posts/2020-3-9-Magit-QuickStart.md

 - `l` `l` show log view
 - use `j` and `k` to position the cursor one commit before the last one
 - `O` (capital letter O) `s` to soft reset
-- the selected commit should be e.g. master~1.
+- the selected commit should be e.g. master.
 Hit `ENTER`

 ## Stash changes
 - `SPC` `g` `s` show Magit status view